-- Community Services Officer (2): Expedite the hiring of 2.0 Community Service Officers (CSO) to FY 2019-20 instead of hiring one position in FY 2021 and the other in FY 2022, respectively.
-The Police Department will place 1.0 CSO in the Crimes of Violence Unit, and 1.0 CSO in the Family Protection Unit intends to assign both CSO positions to support sworn detectives to provide much needed support to police investigations. - Communications Center Manager (1): Move up the hiring date of this position to FY 2021 instead of FY 2022, allowing enough time to complete several ongoing major projects including an expansion of the .
-The hiring of this position will be when at the end of the expansion of the current dispatch center to meet future staffing needs. - Civilian Background Investigator (-1): After receiving input from department members and other stakeholders, the Police Department plans to delete one Civilian Background Investigator from the plan.
-The deletion of this position allows the department to enhance other critical needs, including the need to increase field personnel to improve response times.
-To meet the projected increase in background investigations, the Police Department instead intends to complement full-time investigators with contracted support.
-Contracted support will be used until such time that sworn patrol staffing allows for the transfer of one peace officer position to support background needs.
-The temporary use of a peace officer position to assist with background investigations allows for greater flexibility in the future - as the number of background investigations decreases, a peace officer position (unlike a Civilian Background Investigator) may be reassigned elsewhere within the department to meet changing demands.
+- Community Services Officer (2.0): Expedite the hiring of 2.0 Community Service Officers (CSO) to FY 2019-20 instead of hiring one position in FY 2021 and the other in FY 2022, respectively.
+The Police Department intends to assign both CSO positions to support sworn detectives to provide much needed support to police investigations. - Communications Center Manager (1.0): Move up the hiring date of this position to FY 2021 instead of FY 2022, allowing enough time to complete several ongoing major projects including an expansion of the current dispatch center to meet future staffing needs.